hangon1234/khan-video-downloader/README.md

 URL is  https://cdn.kastatic.org/ka-youtube-converted/riXcZT2ICjA.mp4/riXcZT2ICjA.mp4
 Succeessfully downloaded

+There are no download_urls for this video.
+You should check saved 'JSON' file and try to get YouTube link of the video The file saved at Differential Calculus/(1) Limits and continuity/(15) Limits at infinity/(1) Introduction to limits at infinity.json
+Press Enter to continue...

 Seems your program is successfully finished!
 Press Enter to terminate this program
 ```
-5. Open the folder where you saved khanLectureDownloader.py and you should be able to find videos.
-Enjoy!
+5. Open the folder where you saved khanLectureDownloader.py and you should be able to find videos.respn
+6. If the API response doesn't have proper download_urls, as you noticed the script will pause and let you know where the responed JSON file.
+You have to look into that file and find another way to download the video.
+(There will be YouTube ID, Khan Academy URL, etc)